A Continuous Convolutional Trainable Filter for Modelling Unstructured Data: Introduction

 \section{Introduction}

 In the deep learning field, a convolutional neural network (CNN)~\cite{lecun1989generalization} is one of the most important architectures, widely used in academia and industrial research.
 For an overview of the topic, the interested reader might refer to \cite{CNNreview, Goodfellow-et-al-2016, alzubaidi2021review, calin2020deep, zhang2021dive}.
 Despite the great success in many fields including, but not limited, to computer vision~\cite{krizhevsky2012imagenet, shanmugamani2018deep, jiang2019deep} or natural language processing~\cite{young2018recent, deng2018deep}, current CNNs are constrained to structural data.
 Indeed, the basic building block of a CNN is a trainable filter, represented by a discrete grid, which performs cross-correlation, also known as convolution, on a discrete domain.
 Nevertheless, the idea behind convolution can be easily extended mathematically to unstructured domains, for reference see \cite{Heil2019_Convolution_maths}.
+One possible approach for this kind of problem is the graph neural networks (GNN)~\cite{kipf2017semisupervised,9046288}, where a graph is built starting from the topology of the discretized space.
+This allows us to apply convolution even to unstructured data by looking at the graph edges, bypassing in this way the limitations of the standard CNNs approach.
+However, GNNs typically require huge computational resources, due to their implicit complexity.

-In this article, we present a methodology to apply CNNs to unstructured data by introducing a continuous extension of a convolutional filter, named \textit{continuous filter}.
+Instead in this article, we present a methodology to apply CNNs to unstructured data by introducing a continuous extension of a convolutional filter, named \textit{continuous filter}, without modeling the data using a graph.